 It all comes down to whether you want to see your work in print for pay.

-If you like our terms (and personal financial commitment) and your writing is good,
+If you like the terms (and appreciate DCP's personal financial commitment) and your writing is good,

 submit your best effort.
 Good luck!